Jlu-geodynamic/buoyance_study/README.md

 # Additional ASPECT plugins statement:

 1."comp" and "rift" were modified from the plugins used in the study:

-Evolution of rift systems and their fault networks Derek Neuharth, Sascha Brune, Thilo Wrona, Anne Glerum, Jean Braun, Xiaoping Yuan
+Evolution of rift systems and their fault networks in response to surface processes

+Derek Neuharth, Sascha Brune, Thilo Wrona, Anne Glerum, Jean Braun, Xiaoping Yuan

-in response to surface processes", we change some initial setting to fit the grain size evolution.
+We change some initial setting to fit the grain size evolution.

-2."grain" were modified from the sorce code, we added grain size evolution in the ViscoPlastic model.
+2."grain" were modified from the sorce code.
+We added grain size evolution in the ViscoPlastic model.

 To install ASPECT with FastScape